Akshat-Kalra/DSCI-100-FINAL-PROJECT/README.md

 > For detailed code and analysis, refer to the project_report.ipynb file.

 > Note: This is a showcase repository which is meant to showcase the final version of the project.
-This project was part of UBC DSCI 100 course required many steps in between including a proposal and a draft version.
+This project was part of UBC DSCI 100 course which required many steps in between including a proposal and a draft version.